 The highest goal for teachers is not academic instruction but raising our students to be virtuous young adults.
 As you'll see, there are four simple, but powerful, components to our system.

 -- Thank you-You're welcome

 -- Glorious Kindness Academy

 Since the days of Plato, philosophers and educators have designed Character Education programs.
 Plato believed the key virtues that should center a school were Wisdom, Courage, Temperance, and Justice.
 The more individuals focused on eternal values, the more virtuous their souls.

 Aristotle held that the essence of Virtue was Moderation; we should choose the middle path between too much and too little.
 Virtue is a skill which, like the skill of archery or sailing, is perfected by practice.

 In Whole Brain Teaching, like the ancients, we do not believe Character Education can be taught as a unit, a subject among other subjects, but must be infused into daily life.
 If assemblies and mottos perfected students' moral skills, we would have no rude kids.
 Children bully each other under anti-bullying posters.

-As you'll see below, Character Education is the golden thread woven throughout WBT.
+Character Education is the golden thread woven throughout WBT.

 Teacher: Look at me, please! (extending her arms to her class) Students: Ok! (mirroring her gesture)